fkooman/php-saml-idp/README.md

 # TODO

-- pairwise ID
 - make attribute to use in hash configurable
-  - implement "Subject Identifier Attributes Profile" next to EPTID
 - better error handling
 - use Response objects
 - make SAML response assertion as simple as possible